 Germany’s Global Technology Diplomacy

-The fusion of technological, geopolitical, and ideological ambitions is fragmenting internet governance discourse, cyber norms diplomacy, technical standard-setting, and global connectivity infrastructure.
+The fusion of technological, geopolitical, and ideological ambitions is straining internet governance discourses, cyber norms diplomacy, technical standard-setting, and the global connectivity infrastructure.

 To shape a global technology order that reflects Germany’s interests as a high-tech industrial economy and democratic society, the government should focus on realizing synergies with EU international digital policy, strengthening coordination with like-minded partners, and engaging with the Global South on an inclusive and democratic global digital agenda.

 The web version of this report does not include footnotes.
 For source citation, please download the PDF version of the study here.

 Russia’s war against Ukraine rocked Germany’s stability-minded “change through trade” doctrine.
 The conflict consequently unleashed significant knock-on effects on Germany’s technology foreign policy, which has important geopolitical and ideological dimensions.
 China is already pushing for technological leadership in its quest to surpass the United States as a great power by the midpoint of this century.
 Authoritarian regimes are also harnessing digital technology, once hailed as an enabler of civic challenges to oppression, to tighten their domestic grip on power.